Norway – Best in Travel 2022

 "We are so proud!
 Lonely Planet is known as one of the world’s foremost ambassadors for sustainable activities.
 When they say go to Norway, many travellers from all over the world will be listening carefully," says Bente Bratland Holm, Director of Tourism in Innovation Norway.

 A major effort is being made throughout the Norwegian travel industry, which is working hard to achieve a more sustainable future.

 "It is thanks to this joint effort that Norway has now received this recognition from Lonely Planet,” says Bratland Holm.

 In May 2021, the Norwegian travel industry presented a new and ambitious national tourism strategy.
 One of the main initiatives is the industry’s commitment to a 50 per cent reduction of its climate emissions by 2030 (based on 2019 levels), and a 10 per cent reduction in annual transport emissions.

 “Sustainable growth in the tourism industry has to be combined with a lower climate footprint from the industry.
 The travel industry cannot remain above the fray in the fight against climate change.
 We must act responsibly and join forces to do our bit to save the very foundation of our industry,” says Bratland Holm.

 According to Lonely Planet’s VP of Experience Tom Hall, the release of Lonely Planet’s annual 'hot list' of destinations and travel experiences could not be more timely.
 “After an enforced hiatus, it’s time to take those long-postponed travel plans off the shelf and make them a reality,” Hall said when the list was announced.

 A commitment to sustainability, community and diversity were key selection criteria for destinations.
 Lonely Planet seeks to highlight destinations developing tourism that can be maintained long-term without harming natural and cultural environments, and which look after their natural resources.

 An increasing number of places in Norway are being certified as Sustainable destination.
 This does not mean that they are 100 per cent sustainable yet, but it means that they work systematically to reduce the negative impact from tourism on the local community, and increase the benefits, helping to preserve local communities and cultural heritage, while making the destinations an enjoyable place to live and visit.
-All while keeping your environmental footprint as small as possible.